pilliam1/react-node-stack/README.md

 Full stack application with Oauth2.0 integration

-To start dev server run: npm run dev
+To start dev server with nodemon: npm run dev